 Where to stay in Lisbon with kids

-- Lisbon has accommodation options for every budget from Hostels, to apartments and hotels rooms.
+Accommodation in Lisbon has options for every budget from Hostels, to apartments and hotel rooms.

-- Hotels in Lisbon generally start at around $70 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
-Google states that 3-star averaging $92, 5-star averaging $226 for a night stay.
+Hotels in Lisbon generally start at around $70 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
+Google states that 3-star average $92, and 5-star averaging $226 for a night stay.